 Bishops Castle Cricket Club provide an extensive Coaching setup for children from Primary School age to 16.

 The club now runs 2 Saturday XI's, the 1st XI in Division 2 (since 2001) and the 2nd XI in Reserve Division 3, as well as several Junior teams.
 We also still play regular friendlies on Sundays, mainly at Home because the opposition seem to like the picturesque surroundings of our wonderfully sited ground.

 The Club have their own website @ bishopscastlecc.intheteam.com

 Pictured below is Henry Hunter from our main sponsor, The Castle Hotel, being presented with a Club polo shirt by the Secretary Simon Palmer.
-We are also most grateful for continued sponsorship from the Three Tuns Brewery and M & J Travel.
+We are also grateful to our New Shirt Sponsor CMYUK and also for continued sponsorship from the Three Tuns Brewery and M & J Travel.